Associate Degree of Creative IndustriesSTART YOUR JOURNEY IN CREATIVE MEDIA

 You will also be challenged to apply your discipline skills in new contexts using remote practice, digital communication, cross-discipline collaboration, and creative marketing.

-In this unit, you will explore photography concepts and fundamental elements of image creation, editing and processing.
-You’ll use a range of cameras and consumer hardware such as phones, and process images using software such as Adobe Express and Adobe Photoshop and Lightroom.
+In this unit, you will explore photography techniques and the use of imagery in Augmented Reality contexts.
+You’ll use a range of cameras and consumer hardware, including your phones, and process images using software such as Adobe Express, Adobe Photoshop and Lightroom.

 As a practice, drawing provides a core skill set for the expression of both concept and form.
 This unit introduces you to the concepts and methodologies of drawing using a variety of media with an emphasis on drawing from life, including anatomical studies and perspective techniques for environment and character construction.